Netalie Braun: Poetry

 In 2005 Braun won first prize in the Tel Aviv municipality competition "Poetry Along the Way", in which poems are displayed in public areas such as bus stations and wall of buildings.
 One of the prizes was funding for publication of her first collection, To Kill and to Breathe, which was published in 2006.

 Personal life

-Braun was in a relationship with Avigail Sperber, and they had one kid.
+Braun was in a relationship with Avigail Sperber, and they had one child.
 After they broke up, Braun remarried and had another child.
 They also collaborated on Metamorphosis, Gevald, and Hatalyan (The Hangman).